joweyel/midterm-project-machine-learning-zoomcamp/README.md

 ```

 ## Deploying the trained model locally with Docker
 To make the trained machine learning model ready for deployment, it will be packaged inside a Docker container.
-In order to build the docker container, go to the [code](./project/)-subdirectory and execute the following line of code:
+In order to build the docker container you have to execute the following line of code:
 ```bash
 docker build -t midterm-container .
 ```